-The main purpose of your appointment will be to screen for a condition called bullseye maculopathy.
-This condition makes it increasingly difficult for you to perform fine detailed tasks such as reading.
+Bullseye maculopathy impedes the function of the central photoreceptor cells and thereby makes it increasingly difficult to perform fine detailed tasks such as reading.
 It is important to note that once vision is lost from bullseye maculopathy it rarely recovers, even after ceasing use of any drugs causing the condition.
-The procedures that are conducted to detect any signs of bullseye maculopathy at the earliest possible stage include:

-- Fundus autofluorescence (FAF) imaging performed with widefield retinal imaging, sometimes the most sensitive method of detecting early changes of bullseye maculopathy. - Ocular coherence tomography (OCT) macular radial scan this provides a three-dimensional image of all the layers of the retina in cross-section and enables the detection of any retinal thinning.
+The procedures that are conducted to detect signs of bullseye maculopathy at the earliest possible stage include:

-- Automated perimetry, or measurement of the central visual fields this helps assess how well the macula is functioning and detects losses in the central field of vision. - Visual acuity, best corrected another test of macular functioning, which measures (using the standard letter chart) the level of detail that can be detected by the macula and any decreases from normal. - Digital retinal photography a colour image of the retina including the macula is recorded and viewed for typical signs and appearances of bullseye maculopathy. - Amsler grid testing you will be asked to view a grid pattern and report any distortion in the grid lines; again this helps detect changes in macular function. - Colour vision testing.
+- Fundus autofluorescence (FAF) imaging of the macula using the Optos Daytona.
+This is a particularly sensitive method of detecting disease in the retinal pigment epithelium which nourishes the retinal photoreceptors. - Ocular coherence tomography (OCT) macular radial scan this provides a three-dimensional image of all the layers of the retina in cross-section and enables the detection of any retinal thinning. - Automated perimetry, or measurement of the central visual fields this helps assess how well the macula is functioning and detects losses in the central field of vision. - Visual acuity, best corrected another test of macular functioning, which measures (using the standard letter chart) the level of detail that can be detected by the macula and any decreases from normal. - Digital retinal photography a colour image of the retina including the macula is recorded and viewed for typical signs and appearances of bullseye maculopathy. - Amsler grid testing you will be asked to view a grid pattern and report any distortion in the grid lines; again this helps detect changes in macular function. - Colour vision testing.